Mark Obenshain

 Mark Dudley Obenshain (born June 11, 1962) is an American attorney and politician.
 He is currently serving as a member of the Senate of Virginia from Harrisonburg.
 He is a member of the Republican Party.
 He took office in 2004.
 At the 2013 state Republican convention he became the Republican nominee in the 2013 election for Attorney General of Virginia.

+His father, Richard Obenshain, was an attorney, chairman of the Virginia Republican Party, and the original Republican nominee for the 1978 senate election in Virginia before his death from a plane crash prior to it.